arcyse/SecureQuantumChat/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU GENERAL PUBLIC LICENSE Version 3 - 29 June 2007.